RafaelVidaurre/angular-permission/README.md

 Contributing
 ============================
-This project is still in diapers and I would love your feedback / help in making this a great module for angular developers to use.

 The correct way to contribute is:
   1. Create a branch from the `development` branch
   2. Implement your new feature